Each Keboola Connection project has two kinds of limits:

 The table storage size is measured as it is reported by the underlying backend.
 This means that the reported size is substantially smaller than the size of imported raw CSV files, thanks to compression used by the database backend.
 This also means that reported sizes of the same data may differ slightly across projects with different backends (or between buckets in a project with mixed backends).

 If you use GoodData BI provisioned by Keboola, the Limits page will also show limits to your GoodData project.
 These limits are again soft limits.
-The production project switch shows whether you are using a demo or production project.
+The production project switch shows whether you are using a demo or a production project.
 The demo project is provided free of charge.

 Apart from the business limits, there are limitations of what Keboola Connection platform can take.
 These limits are either defined by the underlying technologies, or by what we believe is the correct use of the platform.
 The technical platform limits are non-negotiable and cannot be upgraded by updating the contract.
 Nonetheless, we certainly would like to hear if you hit them.